Wolololf/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 <div class="description">
 <p>You enter a dusty, cobweb-filled master bedroom with burgundy drapes covering the windows.
 A four-poster bed with embroidered curtains and tattered gossamer veils stands against the center wall.</p>
 <p>A door facing the foot of the bed has a faded full-length mirror mounted on it.
 In the right-hand corner of the room stands a small wooden door, its surface half-rotted by age.</p>
 <p>A rotting tiger-skin rug lies on the floor in front of the fireplace, which has a dust-covered portrait of the man and woman from the first-floor portrait hanging above it.
-A web-filled parlor in the southwest corner contains two chairs and a table holding several items, as well as a door with a dark, dirt-flecked window. </p>
+A web-filled parlor in the southwest corner contains two chairs and a table holding several items, as well as a door with a dark, dirt-flecked window.
+The smell of dust mingles unpleasantly with the sweet smell of rotting wood, and the stench of the decaying tiger.</p>
 <p>The room also contains a matching pair of wardrobes, a padded chair, and a vanity with a wood-framed mirror and a silver jewelry box.
 A soft amber glow emanates from beneath the jewelry box's lid.</p>
 </div>